Fuling, Chongqing

-Fuling District (涪陵区 (涪陵區, Fúlíng Qū)) is a district in central Chongqing, China.
-As the second largest city in Chongqing, the area is known for zha cai, a hot pickled mustard tuber, as well as serving as the location of former U.S. Peace Corps teacher Peter Hessler's best-selling memoir River Town: Two Years on the Yangtze.
+Fuling District (涪陵区 (Fúlíng Qū)) is a district in central Chongqing, China.
+It is the second-largest district in Chongqing.
+Former U.S. Peace Corps teacher Peter Hessler worked in the district for two years and later wrote the memoir River Town: Two Years on the Yangtze.

-The district spans an area of 2941.46 km2, and has a population of 1,115,016, per the 2020 Chinese Census.
-The district's area spans from latitude 29°21' to 30°01' north, and longitude 106°56' to 107°43' east.
+The district spans an area of 2941.46 km2, and has a population of 1,115,016, according to the 2020 Chinese Census.

 History

 According to the district's government, the area comprising contemporary Fuling District has been inhabited since approximately 3000 BCE.

 During the Spring and Autumn period, the area was inhabited by the Baipu people.
 From the middle and late part of Spring and Autumn period, through to the middle of the Warring States period, the area belonged to the State of Ba.
 The area was at some point the site of one of the Ba's capitals, and a Ba king is buried within the area.
 During the middle and latter part of the Warring States period, the area belonged to the State of Chu.

 Following the State of Chu, the area was incorporated into the Qin dynasty as the Ba Commandery.
 The area reorganized in 227 BCE, under the rule of King Zhaoxiang of Qin, as Zhi County.

 During the Eastern Han, Zhi County was merged into Pingdu County.

 In the Three Kingdoms period, the area was ruled by the Shu Han, and organized as Hanping County (汉平县 (漢平縣, Hànpíng Xiàn)).
 Hanping County was subordinate to the Fuling Commandery, whose capital was located in present-day Yushan in the nearby Pengshui Miao and Tujia Autonomous County, to the southeast of Fuling District.

 In 347 CE, under the Eastern Jin, the area was again reorganized as Fu Commandery (涪郡 (Fú Jùn)), which was also known as Zhicheng Commandery (枳城郡 (Zhǐchéng Jùn)).

 The area's administrative divisions were reorganized dramatically during the Northern and Southern dynasties.

 The Sui dynasty would reorganize the area into three counties: Fuling County (涪陵县 (涪陵縣, Fúlíng Xiàn)), which belonged to the Ba Commandery, Fengdu County (丰都县 (豐都縣, Fēngdū Xiàn)), which belonged to the Badong Commandery, and Dianjiang County (垫江县 (墊江縣, Diànjiāng Xiàn)), which belonged to the Dangqu Commandery.

 In 618 CE, during the Tang dynasty, the area was reorganized as Fu Zhou, which governed Wulong County, Fuling County, and Longhua County.

 Under the Northern Song, Longhua County was changed to Binhua County.
 During the Southern Song, Fu Zhou was reestablished to govern the area, and administered Fuling County and Wulong County.

 Fu Zhou remained intact during the Yuan dynasty and the Ming dynasty, and governed Wulong County.
 Fu Zhou would continue intact during the Qing dynasty, but was not divided into counties.
 During this time, Fu Zhou was under the jurisdiction of Chongqing Fu.